 - keep the ingredients simple – water – sugar – heat

 Fondant is another form of solid sugar.
-It is a softer form of bee candy that includes whipping in lots air.
-Again lots of recipes on the net.
+It’s a creamy bee candy softened by whipping in air.
+Again, recipes are on the web.

-Bakers fondant is a sugar, water, air product sold to commercial bakeries in large blocks.
+Bakers fondant are large blocks of a sugar, water, air product sold to commercial bakeries.
 It’s often used in place of bee candy or fondant.

 Sugar syrup is best used when the bees can fly.

-If it’s cold and the bees aren’t flying much, a thick, 2:1 sugar syrup is best.
+If it’s cold and the bees aren’t flying, a thick, 2:1 sugar syrup is best.
 For warmer weather, a thinner, 1:1 sugar syrup works.
-Minimize the disruption and use methods that conserve the colony’s warmth when feeding.
+Minimize disruption and feed sugar syrup using methods that conserve a colony’s warmth.

-Syrup not consumed by the bees in a short time quickly ferments.
+Syrup not consumed ferments.
 Fermented syrup is repulsive to bees.
-Some beekeepers add stuff to sugar syrup that inhibits fermentation.
-It may save a little syrup.
-But who knows what it does to the colony’s beneficial bacteria.
+Some beekeepers add stuff that inhibits fermentation.
+It saves syrup.
+But what does it do to beneficial gut bacteria?

-There are several ways sugar syrup is fed in a tbh.
+There are several ways sugar syrup to feed sugar syrup in a top bar hive.
 If the bees aren’t clustered and there’s room away from the entrance:

 - fill a container with syrup

-- in bad weather put the feed where the bees can get at it
+- in bad weather put the feed inside a hive where the bees can get at it

 Two litter pop bottle

-A special top bar can be built that accepts the capped end of a two-liter pop bottle:
+Build a special top bar that accepts the capped end of a 2L pop bottle:

 - drill a hole, through the top bar, that admits the cap but is smaller than the bottle’s collar